Multi-scale Attributed Node Embedding: Introduction

-\textit{Attributed} network embedding methods~\citep[e.g.][]{yang2015network,huang2017accelerated,liao2018attributed} leverage attribute information to supplement local network structure, benefiting many applications, e.g. recommender systems, node classification and link prediction~\citep{yang2018binarized,yang2018enhanced,zhang2018sine}.
+\textit{Attributed} network embedding methods~\cite{yang2015network,huang2017accelerated,liao2018attributed,feather} leverage attribute information to supplement local network structure, benefiting many applications, e.g. recommender systems, node classification and link prediction~\cite{yang2018binarized,yang2018enhanced,zhang2018sine}.
 Methods that consider a node's attributes generalize those that do not, for which a node's ``feature'' can be considered a standard basis vector (i.e. the node-feature matrix is the identity matrix).

-Many embedding methods correspond to matrix factorization, indeed some attributed embedding methods ~\citep[e.g.][]{yang2018binarized} explicitly factorize a matrix of link-attribute information.
-Word embeddings learned using Skip-gram are known to implicitly factorize a matrix of \textit{pointwise mutual information} (PMI) of word co-occurrence statistics~\citep{levy2014neural}.
-Related network embedding methods~\citep{deepwalk,node2vec,tang2015line,qiu2018network} thus also factorize PMI matrices that relate to the probability of encountering other nodes on a random walk~\citep{qiu2018network}.
+Many embedding methods correspond to matrix factorization, indeed some attributed embedding methods ~\cite{yang2018binarized} explicitly factorize a matrix of node-attribute information.
+Word embeddings learned using Skip-gram are known to implicitly factorize a matrix of \textit{pointwise mutual information} (PMI) of word co-occurrence statistics~\cite{levy2014neural}.
+Related network embedding methods~\cite{deepwalk,node2vec,tang2015line,qiu2018network} thus also factorize PMI matrices that relate to the probability of encountering other nodes on a random walk~\cite{qiu2018network}.
+Our key contributions are: